andresawy0007/agentsAI/Readme.md

     Replace `"your-openai-api-key"` with your actual OpenAI API key.

-2. **Run the Script**:
+2. **Run the Application**:
-    Execute the script to set the environment variable:
+    Execute the following command to start the application:

     ```sh
-    python add_credentials.py
+    python api.py
     ```

-This will set the `OPENAI_API_KEY` environment variable required for the application to function properly.
+This will set the `OPENAI_API_KEY` environment variable required for the application to function properly and start the application.